Table of Contents

 Measurement Instruments

-Tool Maintenance Guidelines
+Press Tool Maintenance Guidelines

 Daily Maintenance

-Strictly adhere to all safety precautions during use
+Follow all safety precautions during operation.

-Ensure handles are fully tightened to prevent screw damage
+Ensure handles are fully tightened to prevent screw damage.

 Hydraulic System Care

-Connection Protection: Protect quick-connect ends from damage during disassembly
+Connection Protection: Protect quick-connect ends from damage during disassembly.

 Storage & Long-Term Care

-Maintain in dry, temperature-controlled environments
+Keep tools in a dry, temperature-controlled environment.

 Service Intervals